LingxiL/Lingxi-s-/Final_Project_Part_2.md

-# User research part 2
+# User Research Part 2

 Secondly, after getting the interview results, I improved the database, added several other factors to the database, and sketched out the storyboard.
 During the second round interview, I would like to show my sketches/storyline to my audiences to see if the outline, storyline, and sketches can be accepted.

-# Result 2:
+# Results 2:
 For storyline/sketches,
  - They said the sketches are clear and easy to follow
  - They love to see different types of charts, the diversity in charts.